WARNING: These guidelines are TENTATIVE

 to pick, choose a 64-bit word size.

-If IOCCC judges are feeling ornery we
+If the IOCCC judges are feeling ornery we

 might choose to compile your program for running on an Arduino or